Education at The Works - Art Internships

 Works to Work Summer Internship

-The Works Art & Design Festival Works to Work Program is now accepting applications for students looking for positions in the art and design field.
+The Works Art & Design Festival Works to Work Program accepts applications for students looking for positions in the art and design field.
+Learn more about the intern experience at The Works Blog.

 Works to Work participants may return summer after summer to encourage ongoing skill development, progressing from Assistant to Coordinator to Supervisor to Lead Supervisor levels in each department.